-Test the efficacy and safety of treatments in 2,000 to 3,000 mild to moderate COVID-19 patients in Africa
+Test the efficacy and safety of treatments in mild to moderate COVID-19 patients in low-resource settings

 current phase of drug development

-The ANTICOV clinical trial responds to the urgent need to identify treatments that can be used to treat mild and moderate cases of COVID-19 early and prevent spikes in hospitalizations that could overwhelm fragile and already overburdened health systems in Africa.
+The ANTICOV clinical trial responds to the urgent need to identify treatments that can be used to treat mild and moderate cases of COVID-19 early and prevent spikes in hospitalizations that could overwhelm fragile and already overburdened health systems in low- and middle-income countries.

-ANTICOV is an adaptive platform trial, a flexible and innovative trial design that allows for treatments to be added or removed as evidence emerges.
+An adaptive platform trial is a flexible and innovative trial design that allows for treatments to be added or removed as evidence emerges.